 It's age-old advice, but you want to make sure your passwords aren't common words and that they don't correlate too closely to your life – if a fraudster got access to your Facebook account, for example, you don't want them to be able to guess other passwords through the information given.
 Instead, you'll want to use a combination of letters (lower and upper case) and numbers, with no family pets, dates of birth or hobbies allowed.

 Never open any emails that seem suspicious or that haven't come from people or organisations you know, and be especially careful to never click on links and attachments unless you can be absolutely sure where they came from.
-Check your security settings too, thereby ensuring any dodgy emails go straight to your spambox, and remember that banks and other reputable businesses will never ask for personal details online.
+Check your security settings too, to ensure that any dodgy emails go straight to your spambox, and remember that banks and other reputable businesses will never ask for personal details online.

-Having some form of security software installed on your computer and smartphone is a must, and make sure it's regularly updated to ensure you're as protected as possible.
+Having some form of security software installed on your computer and smartphone is a must.
+Make sure it's updated regularly to ensure you're as protected as possible.

 Using a smartphone has become part of everyday life, but make sure you're careful – be aware of information stored on your phone, particularly the likes of emails that can be accessed without passwords, and if using public Wi-Fi networks, be conscious of any information you access – these hotspots are a lot riskier than private networks, so keep any personal details to a minimum.